top of page

 First Things First…Rest!

-Rest is essential to recovery but it will only work if you actually do it.
-Feeling tired and run-down makes you more vulnerable to illness so avoid the temptation to drag yourself into work or other commitments.
-The sooner you lie down and rest, the sooner you'll feel like getting up again.
+Rest is essential to recovery, but it only works if you actually do it.
+Feeling tired and run-down makes you more vulnerable to illness, so avoid the temptation to drag yourself into work or social commitments.
+The sooner you rest, the sooner you'll feel like yourself again.

 Manage Your Work